 After a power failure, you might not have heat, refrigeration or water.
 To prepare food when you have no power, follow these guidelines:

-• If you have limited heat for cooking, choose foods that cook quickly.
-Prepare casseroles and one-dish meals, or serve no-cook foods.
+- If you have limited heat for cooking, choose foods that cook quickly.

 - Candle warmer, such as a fondue pot.
 Do not use a candle warmer to cook raw meats, fish, poultry, and eggs.

-- Camp stove and charcoal burner.
+- An outside camp stove and charcoal burner.
 Never use a fuel-burning camp stove or charcoal burner inside your home, even in a fireplace.
 Fumes from these stoves can be deadly.

 With the door closed, food in most freezers will stay below 40°F for up to 3 days, even in summer.
 Thawing rate depends on:

-You may safely re-freeze foods that still contain ice crystals or that have been kept at 40°F or below.
+You may safely re-freeze foods that still contain ice crystals or that have been kept at 41°F or below.